-You put sample syslog in the top dialog box (it would accept a LOT of lines – start small, then check against a big sample once you think you’ve got the pattern right).
+You put sample syslog in the top dialog box (it will accept a LOT of lines – start small, then check against a big sample once you think you’ve got the pattern right).
 Put your pattern in the pattern box, click “Go!”, and below that it’ll tell you what matched and didn’t match the pattern.

-That very flexible regex gave Kibana indigestion and may have been overkill… but it matched a lot of lines.
+That very flexible regex gave Kibana indigestion and may have been overkill, but it matched a lot of lines.

 Hint: putting parentheses and ? around a grok pattern makes it optional.

-Where this was useful was (a) trying to get the fields pulled out cleanly by Kibana, and (b) trying to figure out which inscrutible lines to remove from my syslog sample:
+Where this was useful was (a) trying to get the fields pulled out cleanly by Kibana, and (b) trying to figure out which inscrutable lines to remove from my syslog sample:

 pjw$ grep -v 'last message repeated' sample | grep -v 'RP/0' | grep -v 'aruba' | grep -v 'TACACS' >sample2